polizoto/auto_captions_dl/README.md

 `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

-- Remove `--skip download` from `playlist.sh` if you wish to download the YouTube video along with the CCs
+- Remove `--skip download` from `YouTube.sh` if you wish to download the YouTube video along with the CCs
 - These scripts have been designed for use on a Mac.
 For scripts that will work on a PC, see this repo: https://github.com/polizoto/auto_captions_dl_pc
 - For more information, please contact jpolizzotto@htctu.net